Ohenenanaannor/DA_Projects/Tech-Services Analysis/readme.md

 - ⚙️ **IT Infrastructure** emerges as the most consistent performer with **high completion rates and customer satisfaction**.
 - 🛡 **Cybersecurity** underperforms due to limited service offerings—representing an area for strategic expansion.
 - ⏱ **Average project duration correlates directly with delay rates**, especially in Software Development.
+- 🤝 **Strong correlation between completed projects and satisfaction among returning clients**, highlighting the importance of delivery efficiency for client loyalty.

 ---